-TL;DR In a perfect world, we would have automated tests for everything, but in reality, there's always a compromise between code quality and costs.
+TL;DR In a perfect world, we would have automated tests for everything, but in reality, there's always a compromise between code quality and time/costs.

 I've been lucky enough to start a fair amount of greenfield projects in the past years.
 Looking back, I feel like writing tests had always saved time in the long run but were rather cumbersome when working on UI and smaller projects.

 It goes without saying that for some apps (i.e. life-critical, mission-critical) an unit test coverage of 80%+ should be required.
-But, despite what most of the literature says, in some cases, unit tests are actually slowing us down.
-In which case, how do we decide if it's worth the trouble and keep a balance between quality and costs?
+But, unit tests can slow you us down.
+In which case, how do we decide if it's worth the trouble?

 Here are a couple of things to consider.